raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A DSO Session begins as described in {{establishment}}.

 The client may perform as many DNS operations as it wishes using the newly created DSO Session.
-Operations SHOULD be pipelined (i.e., the client doesn't need wait for a response before sending the next message).
+When the client has multiple messages to send, it SHOULD NOT wait for each response before sending the next message.
+This prevents TCP's delayed acknowledgement algorithm from forcing the client into a slow lock-step.
-The server MUST act on messages in the order they are transmitted, but responses to those messages SHOULD be sent out of order when appropriate.
+The server MUST act on messages in the order they are transmitted, but when responses to those messages become available out of order, the server SHOULD NOT delay sending available responses in order to respond in order.

 ## DSO Session Timeouts {#sessiontimeouts}